- Product Category

-ONLY GALE PROVIDES COMPLEMENTARY ACCESS TO 6 MILLION PAGES OF ESSENTIAL AMERICAN PERIODICALS
+ONLY GALE PROVIDES COMPLIMENTARY ACCESS TO 6 MILLION PAGES OF ESSENTIAL AMERICAN PERIODICALS

 Over the years, we have been impressed by Gale leadership in the library market, by the strength of their editorial process, and their innovative approach to the development of digital tools.
 American Historical Periodicals is an important project for the American Antiquarian Society, representing decades of collecting, cataloging, conserving, and digitizing, and we are pleased to have a solid partner in Gale to help us take it to the next generation of researchers.